Menu

 Controls and settings

 Steam settings: The most effective, versatile steam mops have adjustable steam settings.
-With adjustable settings, you can control the steam output to best match the type of flooring and mess.
+With adjustable settings, you control the steam output to match the type of flooring and mess.
 Look for a mop that has at least three settings for the most control.
 You should also pay attention to the mop’s maximum steam temperature.
 For deep cleaning, you want a model that reaches at least 140 to 180 degrees.

 After you plug in and turn on the mop, you must wait for it to heat up and start producing steam.
 Note that a steam mop can take anywhere from 30 seconds to several minutes to heat up.